Yuji Nagata: World Championship Wrestling excursion (1997–1998)

-Nagata joined the American World Championship Wrestling promotion in February 1997 as an arrogant villain.
+Nagata joined the American World Championship Wrestling promotion in March 1997 as an arrogant villain.
 He was managed by Sonny Onoo, who also acted as his translator.
+On March 3, he lost to Ernest Miller in a dark match.
+His TV debut match was a lost to Dean Malenko on April 21.
 He began feuding with Último Dragón, with Nagata repeatedly injuring Dragon's shoulder.
 The two rivals faced one another at Halloween Havoc on October 26, with Nagata forcing his smaller opponent to submit with an arm submission hold.
 They faced one another in a rematch at World War 3 on November 23, with the added stipulation that, should Dragon win, he would receive five minutes alone in the ring with the interfering Onoo.
 Nagata was able to pin Dragon following a distraction by Onoo, thus ending their feud.

 In 1998, Nagata teamed with Kensuke Sasaki and entered a tournament for the number one contendership for the WCW World Tag Team Championship.
-Nagata and Sasaki won the tournament, but were unable to win the titles in their subsequent title match.
+Nagata and Sasaki won the tournament, but the title match never took place.
 Nagata left WCW in August 1998 and returned to New Japan.